Memorial Hall (Dedham, Massachusetts): Background

 After nearly 200 years of Town government, the Town Meeting decided to build a town hall on Bullard Street in 1828.
 By 1858, however, a town committee was complaining that "the present town house is neither in location, size, or style, sufficient to meet the reasonable requirements of the town."
 It was too far away from the center village and too ugly they said, and though there were over 1,000 voters in the town the building could not accommodate more than 275.
 Town meetings were frequently crowded and confused in the townhouse, and it was difficult to hear speakers and determine votes.

+Before the Civil War had even ended, residents were considering the best way to honor those who had fought and died in the war.
 On May 7, 1866, Town Meeting voted to build a new town hall, to be built of Dedham Granite, and on a lot of land bounded by what is today High, Washington, and Church Streets if the land could be acquired from Charles Coolidge.
 Coolidge had a book and newspaper store on the property and had buildings in the back that were "rented by a class of people... that made the whole locality an eyesore in the heart of the village."

+A group of men from the village raised $2,350 to purchase the 16,610 sqft piece of land on June 7, 1866.
+A budget of $35,000 was set for the project in 1866, and an addition $12,000 was appropriated on March 2, 1868.

 The purpose of the building was to both house the various offices of Town government, to include a hall large enough to conduct town meetings in, and to "provide a suitable memorial of the soldiers of Dedham who died in the service of our country during the late war of rebellion.
 Waldo Colburn, Augustus B. Endicott, William Ames, 2nd, Addison Boyden, and Merrill D. Ellis were chosen at the same meeting to serve as the Building Committee.

-A budget of $35,000 was set for the project in 1866, and an addition $12,000 was appropriated on March 2, 1868.
-The 16,610 sqft piece of land was purchased for $2,350 on June 7, 1866.